domRiddle/ASF/IPC.md

 Our IPC interface, in additon to ASF API and ASF-ui also includes swagger documentation, which is available under `/swagger` **[URL](http://127.0.0.1:1242/swagger)**.
 Swagger documentation serves as a middle-man between our API implementation and other tools using it (e.g. ASF-ui).
 It provides a complete documentation and availability of all API endpoints in **[OpenAPI](https://swagger.io/resources/open-api)** specification that can be easily consumed by other projects, allowing you to write and test ASF API with ease.

 Apart from using our swagger documentation as a complete specification of ASF API, you can also use it as user-friendly way to execute various API endpoints, mainly those that are not implemented by ASF-ui.
-Since our swagger documentation is generated automatically from ASF code, you have a guarantee that the documentation will always be up-to-date with the features that ASF exposes.
+Since our swagger documentation is generated automatically from ASF code, you have a guarantee that the documentation will always be up-to-date with the API endpoints that your version of ASF includes.

 ![Swagger documentation](https://i.imgur.com/mLpd5e4.png)